|

 a son of Gallifrey, and live up to his lost home's peaceful reputation.

-But if he had laid one hand on her…
+But if Éric had laid one hand on her….

-village.
-Nobody would disobey him, though she was sure some of the people
+disobey his commands even though she was sure some of the people who watched

-who watched silently looked sympathetic to her. Éric ruled by force,
+silently looked sympathetic towards her. Éric ruled by force, not

 The Minister of Devotions spoke up, protesting that she was clearly being